 I heard, a couple of days ago, of the death of an old friend, Jenni Tucker.

-Jenni felt it was important to help those less fortunate.
-She spent many years supporting and organising funds for a group in Madagascar, whom she visited more than once.
+Jenni had a difficult childhood in a variety of foster homes, so it’s unsurprising that, as an adult, she felt it was important to help those less fortunate.
+She raised funds for, and supported, a group in Madagascar, whom she visited more than once.
 When I met her in Cambridge, she sometimes darted off to talk to a beggar she didn’t recognise: she wanted to ensure that anyone who was forced to beg should be immediately put in contact with the appropriate charities and support services.
-If need be, she’d hook everyone up herself.
+If need be, she’d arrange this herself.

-I know she was once an art buyer, although I don’t know the detail, and I didn’t meet her until after she’d left that profession.
+I know she was once an art buyer, although I don’t know the detail, and I didn’t meet her before she’d left the profession.
 All the same, her knowledge and background meant I valued her commentary on my photography as well as my poetry.
 Ironically, despite this, despite being a keen photographer, I never took a photo of her.
-I found the unattributed image you see here on her faceboot profile.
+I found Nick Keen’s 1974 portrait, seen here, on her faceboot profile.

 There is something of a belief that when two Brits know each other well, they constantly insult each other.
 Jenni was one of the few people with whom I did that.
 Every time we had a conversation, every few months or so, the happy flow and insults would fly.
 Indeed, if the pixie botherers are right after all and she’s reading this despite being dead, I want to assure her that, no matter what we said to each other many times, I will not dance on her grave—no one will tell me where it is.

-She loved to travel, and told some glorious tales of her misadventures—I particularly remember a hairy tale of an overamorous Italian.
-The last time I spoke to her, a few weeks ago, she mentioned again her desire to visit us in Luxembourg.
-Regretably, she was never able to do so.
+She loved to travel, and told some glorious stories of misadventures—I particularly remember a hairy tale of an overamorous Italian.
+The last time we spoke, a few weeks ago, she mentioned again her desire to visit us in Luxembourg.
+Regretfully, she never got here.

 She suffered from ill health in her old age, but took that in her stride.
 Although, unsurprisingly, she could be rather grumpy when in pain, most of the time she was her usual joyous self.
 I hope, if I reach that stage of life, I will be as happy and good company as she was.